Triton-AI/EV-GrandPrix-2021/README.md

-# EV-GrandPrix
+# EV-GrandPrix-2021
 Innovation for an autonomous go kart competition.

+For the sake to accelerate more universities to join the EV Grand Prix, we decided to open source our first functional prototype.

 > Documentation: [wiki](https://github.com/jimenezjose/EV-GrandPrix/wiki)